Survival of the Fittest— Battling Bacteria

 |

 - Evolution is a change in the allele frequency of a population over time.
 (Remember, and allele is just a version of a gene.)
-We started with equal numbers of red and blue bacteria.
+We started with equal numbers of brown and orange bacteria.
 Based on the definition of evolution, did our population of bacteria evolve during the course of this experiment?

 - Explain why it is important to use class results and not just the results obtained by an individual team.